Swatilekha-Roy/rhythMind/README.md

 - Spotify API: To fetch and manage the relevant catalogs about artists, tracks and playlists.
 - Microsoft Azure: To create a conversational, friendly echo chatbot for rythMind which engages in a friendly conversation with the user helping him/her/them talk about their emotions and guiding them towards a calming experience by suggesting relevant songs, playlists, meditation or breathing exercises.

-## Improvements Made During the Hackathon
+## Improvements Made During HackNITR 2.0 Hackathon
 - echoAR: Incorporated echoAR's 3D models for providing a visually rich and engrossing environment to users.
 - Pexels API: To fetch images corresponding to the emotions displayed on our web app presently.
 - Socket.io: To build multiple listening rooms, each dedicated to a particular feeling or emotion with songs playing according to the mood of the room.
 Users in the same room can also chat with each other while listening to music.